 And then, using one of the colored pencils, mark the line.

-Notice that a part of the line goes outside your walkway while another part stays inside it.
+Notice that a part of the line goes outside your walkway, while another part stays inside it.
 Take the highest point where the line is still inside your walkway and, again with the help of the ruler, draw a straight line from one end of your walkway to the other.

-Do the same thing with the lowest line and finish this section by drawing a final straight line linking the lines at the other end of the walkway.
+Do the same thing with the lowest line, and finish this section by drawing a final straight line linking the lines at the other end of the walkway.
 You can color the entire section to help you visualize it better.

+From this point on, you want to keep doing this process until your entire walkway is colored.
 It might happen that a single straight line cannot be drawn from the highest to the lowest point of a section.

 If that happens, divide the edge into subsequent straight lines.